ring-team/KarstNSim_Public/README.md

 The first version of KarstNSim was done in the frame of <b> Benoit Thebault </b> master's thesis, supervised by Pauline Collon.
 It was presented in the 2022 RINGMeeting in: <b> Thebault, B., Collon, P., Antoine, C., Paris, A., Galin, E., 2022.
 Karstic network simulation with γ -graphs, in: 2022 RING Meeting. </b>
 Since 2022 summer, KarstNSim is developed in the frame of <b> Augustin Gouy</b> PhD thesis, supervised by Pauline Collon and Vincent Bailly-Comte.
-This public version corresponds to the version of KarstNSim used to generate results in the 2025 PhD thesis: xxx.
+This public version corresponds to the version of KarstNSim used to generate results in the 2025 PhD thesis.

 It is recommended to read the methodology presented in the 2024 article and/or in the thesis to better apprehend the code.